tmisirpash/Cache-Simulator/README.md

 # Cache-Simulator

-A program that simulates a write-through cache with and without pre-fetching.
+A program that simulates a write-through cache with and without prefetching.
 Caches can be:
   1. Direct mapped
   2. Fully associative
   3. N-way associative